A happy ending - maybe - after Auckland man posts his 'Super weird Tesla story' - NZ Herald

 So I tried calling again.
 Again, usually no one picked up the phone, but occasionally someone would, and they said they didn't know who they needed to speak to, but they promised to have someone call me that day.

 This happened three times, but no one ever called back.
 In the last calls I'd asked to speak to someone senior, or have someone senior call me who had the power to sort it out.
-There are only 4 people who work at Tesla in NZ on Linked In – all obviously very junior people.
+There are only four people who work at Tesla in NZ on Linked In – all obviously very junior people.
 And no information on the website of who the GM or similar is.
 Basically they've made it impossible to find out who to contact when there's an issue like this.

 At this point I was feeling pretty bewildered – they'd taken our car and our money, and genuinely seemed like they were just not going to pay us.